 Why this course?

-This course offers an insight into both the early years and health & social care worlds, to help you decide which you would like to specialise in.
+This course offers an insight into both the early years and health and social care worlds, to help you decide which you would like to specialise in.

 GB MET welcomes students from all walks of life and offers courses specifically designed for those who may need some additional support with their learning.

 In 2021, Sussex Partnership NHS Foundation Trust launched The Health and Care Academy in partnership with GB MET to educate and support the next generation of healthcare workers.
 This gives you access to valuable work experience and employment opportunities.

 Please note: This course takes place at our East Brighton Campus.